Matt-Mf/app-meteo-node/README.md

 # app-meteo-node

-Simple node-js app built in 2019 for learning purpouse.
+Simple node-js app built in 2019.

 Deployed on Heroku for testing: https://app-meteo-mf.herokuapp.com/